andersfylling/deplog/README.md

 The reason I used deplog.FlagDebug, is because it is the specific profile for any logger that only has a .Debug method.

 You can also create more advanced behaviour using the deplog.BindRoutes(...) which takes the DepLog instance with an array of logger levels (info, debug, etc.).
-It is here you decided which logger level should be vound to which logger method.
+It is here you decided which logger level should be bound to which logger method.
 Here I show the default network.
 The first line of the map tells us that when we run a DepLog.Info method, it should be routed to first found logger method that is either: .Info(string), .Info(...interface{}), .Print(string), .Print(...interface{}).
 While DepLog.Debugf is only routed to .Debugf(string, ...interface{})
 ```GoLang
 levels := map[uint64]uint64{